MicrosoftDocs/winrt-api/windows.applicationmodel.appextensions/appextensionpackageinstalledeventargs_extensions.md

 # Windows.ApplicationModel.AppExtensions.AppExtensionPackageInstalledEventArgs.Extensions

 ## -description
-Provides a list of extensions that are in the extension package that was installed.
+Provides a list of extensions in the extension package that was just installed.

 ## -property-value
-A list of extensions within the extension package.
+The list of extensions within the extension package.

+Extensions are scoped by the `<uap3:AppExtension Name=...>` defined in the extension's Package.appxmanifest file.
+Only extensions that match the `<uap3:AppExtension Name=...>` defined in the host's Package.appxmanifest file are returned.

 ## -remarks